-The Northern Territory will conduct regular auditing of arrangements undertaken to reduce transmission of COVID-19 to the general community, staff and returning Australians.
+The Northern Territory will conduct regular internal auditing of arrangements undertaken to reduce transmission of COVID-19 to the general community, staff and returning Australians.

-Auditing should occur at minimum on set up and every three months, with ongoing adjustments as required.
+IPC auditing should occur at minimum on set up and every three months, with ongoing adjustments as required.